Irena Medavoy: Personal life

 In 1984, she married Harris L. Katleman, president and CEO of 20th Century Fox Television in a Jewish ceremony in Beverly Hills, California.
 In 1995, she married film producer Mike Medavoy.
 They have a son, Nicholas.

 She is a founding board member of Truth In Advertising Alliance, which works to fight anorexia and bulimia and pass legislation to outlaw excessive photo shopping models.

 Medavoy is the co-founder of Team Safe-T which teaches disaster preparedness in California public schools.

 She served on the Advisory Board of the charity A Sense of Home, ASOH youtube.com; accessed May 12, 2017. which offers safety and community to children who age out of the foster care system at age eighteen.
 Founded by Georgie Smith, ASOH founder Smith said of Medavoy and her charity, "ASOH began as a random act of kindness when I responded to a cry for a help from a young man who had aged out of foster care, and who had secured an apartment but had no means to obtain a solitary item that might make it feel like home. {Smith's] partner Melissa Goddard and [Smith] couldn’t help but notice the great void in our community.
 All foster youth who age out of the system, having never been adopted, are all alone in the world, without family members to offer them hand me downs let alone the helping hand it requires to source, collect, install and make a space feel like home: Home is the foundation we all need to thrive.
 Each year, 35,000 young people age out in the US.
 Statistics predict they are the least likely to succeed.
 Fifty percent of foster children will experience homelessness.

-When Irena Medavoy learned these facts, rallied her friends to donate household items and urged us to build a nonprofit modeled after the original act of kindness.
-Every day since then Irena has championed us forth.
-Connecting us with people who can help us financially, guide us and offer the youth better career prospects.
-We ran towards a crisis, into unfamiliar terrain and figured it out as we went along.
-It was absurdly daunting and exhausting.
-Meeting this goals of our new charity would have been entirely impossible without Irena standing shoulder to shoulder with us rallying support and goodwill.
-In just over one year we have created 70 homes and placed 110 youth in their own beds.
-110 young people can go to bed at night knowing they have an angel in Irena Medavoy".
+Upon learning this information, Irena Medavoy organized a collection of household items with associates and encouraged the establishment of a nonprofit organization based on the initial initiative.
+She regularly connects individuals with sources of financial assistance, mentorship, and youth employment opportunities.